 Although this is not a serious condition, tennis elbow can be quite disabling and can last for up to 2 years.
 A speedier recovery will depend on treatment and whether the aggravating activity is able to be stopped or modified.

-It is often associated with repeated activities of the hand including; gripping, lifting and carrying or activities such as typing, painting, using a screwdriver, wringing wet clothes, carrying buckets and picking up bricks.
+It is often associated with repeated activities of the hand including; gripping, lifting and carrying or activities such as typing, painting, using a screwdriver, wringing wet clothes, vigorous spring cleaning, carrying buckets and picking up bricks.

 An “Insidious” Tennis elbow occurs without any recognized repetitive injury.

 Symptoms vary from mild discomfort to pain disturbing sleep.
 The outside of the elbow is tender and there may even be swelling.
 Pain can extend further down the forearm as well.
 In addition to pain with activity there can be reduced strength and grip as even holding a cup of tea can be a challenge once it is severe.

 There are five common stages to work through when addressing a tennis elbow injury:

 - Decrease pain

 - Reduce the reactive tendinopathy

 - Speed up the healing process